 - Drink plenty of warm liquids like herbal teas.
 Depending on what you drink, they’re antimicrobial, anti-oxidant, anti-inflammatory.
 Check out my YEEP or Immune Glow teas.

-- Go the humble superfoods like garlic, mushrooms, citrus and other fruits and veges that are rich in vitamin C. Find out more.
+- Go the humble superfoods like garlic, mushrooms, citrus and other fruits and veggies that are rich in vitamin C. Find out more.

-- Avoid alcohol, sugar, caffeine, go to bed and get plenty of sleep.
+- Go to bed and get plenty of sleep.

 - Try to reduce your stress levels.